Organiser FAQs

 • Having donation buckets available on the night.

-Each area and Wanderland is very different so it’s very hard to say, but in the deluxe toolkit there is a budget outline that allows you to input your local costs to make sure you haven’t forgotten anything.
+Our Deluxe toolkit contains pointers for doing the same, including templates for fundraising letters and a comprehensive budget outline that allows you to input your local costs to make sure you haven’t forgotten anything.

 Register now

-If you know for sure that you do not want to publish a festival let us know at support@windowwanderland.com and we will remove the area page until further notice.
-You can return to us for free the following year if you want.
+If you know for sure that you do not want to publish a festival let us know at support@windowwanderland.com and we will remove the area page to give someone else a chance to use it.

 We can raise an invoice but don’t do this as standard.
-If you need an invoice we need to make an administrative charge of £15 which will be added to your invoice.
-Please contact us and we can make these arrangements.
+If you need an invoice please contact us and we can make these arrangements.

 Festival size